 Recommended criteria

-- Strong academics with a GPA above a 3.0.
+- Strong academics with a GPA above a 3.0 overall and a B- or better in required prerequisites.

 - Experiences where you have developed skills transferable to genetic counseling practice.
 There are numerous skill-based components of genetic counseling and many ways to develop these skills.
 For example, you might develop counseling skills by volunteering with people in distress, patient-education skills by working as a teacher or tutor, confidential data management skills from time spent as a research assistant, collaboration/teamwork skills from organizing events, or advocacy skills from helping your family navigate the medical system.
-In your application, help us see how your experiences will inform your work as a genetic counselor.
+In your application, help us see how the skills you gained from these experiences will inform your work as a genetic counselor.
+We are particularly interested in experiences in our program pillars: leadership, innovation, self-awareness, and cultural engagement.

 - Strong understanding of the field of genetic counseling, including the varied roles available to genetic counselors, the dynamics of providing both education and counseling in our work, and current issues/debates.
 This may be from shadowing experiences, informational interviews, webinars, reading blogs, listening to podcasts, or many other avenues.
 See our Prospective Student Resources section on our Resources page for some ideas to get started.